 As the AMS membership magazine, BAMS covers a wide scope of topics for a diverse community of readers—researchers, students, teachers, and practitioners.
 BAMS publishes a unique selection of high-quality, high-impact, high-interest papers to represent the advances and issues of the AMS community.

-But BAMS also reaches beyond the immediate AMS community to policy makers, the media, and ultimately, the public that funds and applies our science.
-As a result, publishing with BAMS is more than just getting a paper chosen, accepted, and posted.
+BAMS also reaches beyond the immediate AMS community to policy makers, the media, and ultimately, the public that funds and applies our science.

-What to Expect When You Submit to BAMS: The New Multiplatform Process
+What to Expect When You Submit to BAMS

 Writing for BAMS begins when authors send proposals for peer-reviewed articles.
-Editors invite submissions based on these proposals in order to represent the wide range of advances and issues relevant to our community.
+The Chair of the BAMS Editorial Board reviews proposals and approves submissions based on these proposals.
+An important criteria for approval is the need for BAMS to represent the wide range of advances and issues relevant to our community.
 The proposal process also provides authors with guidance before peer review.
-Articles need to be sufficiently urgent, important, accessible, and interesting: in short, rewarding enough to persuade a broad range of people--not just specialists--to read.
+Articles need to be sufficiently urgent, important, accessible, and interesting: rewarding enough to persuade a broad range of people—not just specialists—to read.

-- The articles are condensed, abridged, and if necessary, otherwise adapted by the editorial staff to appear in the printed BAMS magazine as well as in the online archive.
-These shorter adaptations are usually 5 or fewer printed pages and are likely to be printed 4 to 6 months after the article manuscript is accepted.
-Contact the editorial staff (BAMSeditors@ametsoc.org) upon final acceptance of the article through peer review if you wish to prepare your own print adaptation of your article or have other questions about this adaptation process.
+BAMS editorial staff will adapt accepted articles to appear in the printed BAMS magazine as well as in the online archive.
+These shorter adaptations are usually 5 or fewer printed pages.
+Contact the editorial staff (BAMSeditors@ametsoc.org) upon final acceptance of the article after peer review if you wish to prepare your own print adaptation of your article or have other questions about this adaptation process.
 Authors will receive proofs of the print adaptation and proofs of the full online article during production.

 Ready to reach your audience?